wordofwarning/wordofwarning.org/current/2026-worksahead/nu/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-<span style='font-variant: small-caps'>→ [artist](/archive/2025-worksahead/legallez/#artist) · [entry](/archive/2025-worksahead/legallez/#entry) · [access](/archive/2025-worksahead/legallez/#access) · [about](/archive/2025-worksahead/legallez/#about) · [credits](/archive/2025-worksahead/legallez/#credits) · [websites](/archive/2025-worksahead/legallez/#websites)</span>&ensp; <small>Updated 13 May 2025</small>
+<span style='font-variant: small-caps'>→ [entry](/current/2026-worksahead/nu/#entry) · [access](/current/2026-worksahead/nu/#access) · [artist](/current/2026-worksahead/nu/#artist) · [about](/current/2026-worksahead/nu/#about) · [credits](/current/2026-worksahead/nu/#credits) · [websites](/current/2026-worksahead/nu/#websites)</span>&ensp; <small>Updated 23 April 2026</small>

-*Presented by* Word of Warning *+* Contact *in* [Works Ahead 2025](/archive/2025-worksahead): *a double bill of new works-in-development from Adèle and [Martha Pailing](/archive/2025-worksahead/pailing)*
+*Presented by* Word of Warning *+* Contact *in* [Works Ahead 2026](/current/2026-worksahead)

-***Landings***

-A missing church on Orkney.<br>An only child in Oldham.<br>A relief for those in free-fall, and a retreat for those in crisis.

-Live sound experiment, demonstration, and storytelling.

-#### Artist
-Adèle is a Manchester-based writer, sound-artist, and performer.<br>Their solo work — exploring themes such as capitalism, religion, and dreams — has taken the form of short-stories, soundscapes, poetry, and installations.

-Before making solo work, Adèle co-founded MOUTH, a Bristol based dance-theatre duo.
-They created and toured *Mouth* (2017) before being commissioned by Arts Council England, in support with Creative Youth Network, to create *Skin* (2018) and *Teeth* (2019).
-With mentorship from CYN and becoming Ferment Artists through Bristol Old Vic’s Artist Development Programme, MOUTH toured to multiple venues in Bristol during their years as a company.

-They co-produced *Nothing* (2018) by Lulu Raczka in collaboration with A Room Full Of People Present.
-Most recently they performed in *Sunday Morning* (2023) by Josh Coates at Liverpool's Unity Theatre and online at HOME — a walking tour of the internet that takes you through the history of trespass and how we now occupy the digital space.
-Adèle debuted *Mortar* (2022-2024), their soundstory performance, at [Emergency 24](/archive/2024-emergency/evening) and Camden People's Theatre — researching burnout in our capitalist world, telling the story of the man upstairs who gave his all.
+Our annual sample of new performance returns to <a href="https://contactmcr.com/events/works-ahead-2026" target="_blank">Contact</a> with a new work-in-development from n:u (melissandre varin)…

+*evil eyes* directly confronts the power dynamics embedded in gaze.

+The evil eye is a belief, found across many cultures, that someone can cause harm just by looking at you.
+Some believe that it is put upon us by others, while some believe that it comes from our own pride.

+Instead of ignoring or repulsing the energy of the evil eye, this performance-ritual demands its mobilisation and transmutation.
+Shadows and unprocessed energies are welcomed, acknowledged, and transformed — with both hands.

+Attuning to ancestral and contemporary rituals around the evil eye, n:u traces the contours of emotions and energies that transcend binaries of good and evil.

+You are invited to enter this performance-ritual experimenting with ancient cosmologies: Vodún figures of the twins, Celtic folklore, and African knowledge systems.

 #### Entry
-Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).
+Pay What You Can: £10/£5/£2 (advance booking recommended).

-Tickets: now available online via Contact for <a href="https://contactmcr.com/book/instance/359758" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book/instance/359759" target="_blank">Friday</a>.
+Tickets: available online via Contact for <a href="https://contactmcr.com/book/instance/383158" target="_blank">28</a> & <a href="https://contactmcr.com/book/instance/383159" target="_blank">29</a> May.

-Times: Thursday 15 and Friday 16 May 2025, 7.30pm (both nights: a double bill with an interval, ending *about* 9pm).
+Times: Thursday 28 May 2026, 7.30pm and Friday 29 May 2026, 6.30pm.<br>Duration: up to 75 minutes without interval.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.

 #### Access
-Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).
+Age Advisory: 18+

 Content Warnings: please click [here](/warnings).

-Features: two solo contemporary performance works, spoken English with varied content including amplified audio and music; occur in Space 2 on the second floor, a studio space with raked seating.
+Features: a performance-ritual with varied content including potential participation; occurs in Space 2 on the second floor, a studio space with seating.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

+#### Artist
+n:u is an atmosphere-maker with a practice rooted in Congolese, Guadeloupean, and Beninese heritages.
+Building upon (more than) human, cross-border collaborations, they unearth ancestral ceremonies to be with change.
+They play with unexpected pairings between materials, bodies, and concepts — disrupting colonial binaries and dominant narratives.

 #### About
 Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at the previous year’s [Emergency](/hab/emergency) or other platform event.

-A project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011; [Works Ahead](/hab/worksahead) has offered 36 small, supported, work-in-development commissions for artists over the past fourteen years — often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.
+A project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011; [Works Ahead](/hab/worksahead) has offered 39 small, supported, work-in-development commissions for artists over the past fifteen years — often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.

 #### Credits
-[Works Ahead](/hab/worksahead) 2025 commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.
-With thanks to Manchester School of Theatre at Manchester Metropolitan University.<br>Project Mentor: Peader Kirk
+[Works Ahead 2026](/current/2026-worksahead) commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.<br>Project Mentor: Peader Kirk

 #### Websites
+<a href="https://worksahead.org" target="_blank">worksahead.org</a>

-<a href="http://worksahead.org" target="_blank">WorksAhead.org</a><br><a href="https://adelegallez.wixsite.com/portfolio" target="_blank">adelegallez.wixsite.com</a> · Insta <a href="https://instagram.com/adele.legallez" target="_blank">@adele.legallez</a>
+n:u — <a href="https://atmosphere-maker.org" target="_blank">atmosphere-maker.org</a> · Insta <a href="https://instagram.com/nu.melissandre.varin" target="_blank">@nu.melissandre.varin</a>

-<small><span style='font-variant: small-caps'>[back to top](/archive/2025-worksahead/legallez)</span></small>
+<small><span style='font-variant: small-caps'>[back to top](/current/2026-worksahead/nu)</span></small>